rosslazer/blog/content/posts/code-yellow.md

 - The assigned developer should own the bug end 2 end, making sure requirement, design, and testing are all done properly, please don’t assign the bug out unless it means transferring coding ownership
 - Please update your assigned bug initially with Understanding of the problem, Solution sketch, ETA (expected time to arrive), and then daily progress afterward
 - On avg, we are hoping to complete an average of 1-2 bugs/day per engineer, you can pace accordingly.
 For large bugs that take weeks, try to break them down to help size and also parallelize
-- If you are blocked, please @ your manager and John to unblock any time of the day
+- If you are blocked, please @ your manager and Emma to unblock any time of the day
 - If you have questions on clarifying requirement that is not addressed during the standup, please come to the office hours 4-5 pm Left Room physically or virtually starting this Wed

 ### FAQ